MakeSchool-Tutorials/Ramp-Level-0/P05-Loops/content.md

 **in `sketch.js`**

-Create a squad of clones that will along with `marcher`.
+Use a `while` loop to create a squad of clones that will along with `marcher`.

-Use a `while` loop to draw clones:

 > [action]
 > Define a new var named `cloneY` for the loop to use, and assign it a starting value of `marcher.y` plus some spacing.